tqtezos/lorentz-contract-param/README.md

 Morley is a library to make writing smart contracts in Michelson pleasant and effective.

-## ZuriHac notice

-Morley is one of the projects at [ZuriHac 2019](https://zfoh.ch/zurihac2019/).
-If you want to participate, please go to https://morley-zurihac.serokell.io/ to get more information.

 ## I: A reimplementation of the Michelson Language in Haskell

 It consists of the following parts: